Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/mule/readme.txt

 *Note:

   In order to use Mule with GigaSpaces, mule jar files must be copied to the GigaSpaces installation under GSHOME/lib/mule (if the mule directory does not exists, create it).
 In order to obtain the mule jar files, please download mule 2.0 from http://mule.mulesource.org.

-The follwing needs to be copied:
+The following needs to be copied:
   - From GSHOME/lib/openspaces and into GSHOME/lib/mule: muls-os.jar.
   - From MULEHOME/lib/mule and into GSHOME/lib/mule: mule-core, mule-module-client,
 mule-module-spring-config, mule-module-spring-extras, mule-transport-quartz, mule-transport-stdio,